Auto Insurance For High Risk Drivers

-You might think you are the greatest driver ever, but what does your record say?
-How many tickets, accidents or DUIs have you had in the past few years?
-While most people do not have perfect driving records, there are those that seem to attract accidents or find every cop that’s having a bad day.
+You might think you are the most excellent driver ever, but what does your record say?
+How many tickets, accidents, or DUIs have you had in the past few years?
+While most people do not have perfect driving records, some seem to attract accidents or find every cop that’s having a bad day.
 Sometimes people just have bad luck and get ticketed frequently.
-There are motorists that have had no tickets and then get three in two months.
+Some motorists have had no tickets and then get three in two months.
 A good driver in the eyes of insurers suddenly becomes risky.

-If you have had serious moving violations, like reckless driving or even worse, a DUI (driving under the influence) then you need auto insurance for high-risk drivers.
-While rates for this group of drivers are higher, you can still get a good price, with excellent coverage with carriers like Trumbull Insurance.
+If you have had severe moving violations, like reckless driving or even worse, a DUI (driving under the influence), then you need auto insurance for high-risk drivers.
+While rates for this group of drivers are higher, you can still get a reasonable price, with excellent coverage with carriers like Trumbull Insurance.
 With cheaper direct to consumer pricing, high-risk policies are out there, from around $100 per month.
 Apply for a free quote online and compare multiple plans in a few short minutes.

 The hard reality of getting tickets is it adds points to your record

 To put it simply, if you have lots of points, you’re going to pay a lot more for coverage.
 While premium increases are unavoidable, you can still get the cheapest high-risk policy if you do a bit of research and take your time.
 Many higher risk motorists run into a very serious problem.
 Their insurance premiums become so expensive they cannot afford them.
 This is especially true for drivers who have been busted for DUIs.
 These are very serious charges and can cost not only thousands in legal fees and fines but skyrocketing insurance bill hikes.